johandry/mac/README.md

 ### Visual Studio Code

-The VS Code Go extension require a bunch of tools installed, to install them, create a new file with a simple Go code:
+The **Go extension** require a bunch of tools installed, to install them, create a new file with a simple Go code:

 ```go
 package main